Purchases made by children

 • Consumer Advice Telephone Service

-Service time Monday–Wednesday 9 am – noon, Thursday noon – 3 pm.
-Note!
-Closed on 20th June
+NOTE!
+Read the exception schedules from the link.
+Service time normally Monday–Wednesday and Friday 9 am – noon, Thursday noon – 3 pm.

 A minor may make cash purchases